 (e.g., structures, roads, utilities).
-Since the land area being affected will be reduced, the subsequent population benefitting from the San Antonio RFP within the SAFPR is estimated to be 18,957.
+Since the land area being affected will be reduced, the subsequent population benefitting from the San Antonio RFP within the SAFPR is estimated to be 8,632.
 The socioeconomic benefits to the population will vary based on location.
-Additional descriptions of those benefits will be provided in Tables 23 through 40 Project Details Scoring Summary Table in the digital submittal.
-The estimated population to be removed from the floodplain if these FMPs are implemented is shown in Table 6-2.
+Additional descriptions of those benefits will be provided in FMP Project Details Scoring Summary Table in Appendix A. The estimated population to be removed from the floodplain if these FMPs are implemented is shown in Table 6-2.
 While the number of potentially avoidable injuries and deaths associated with implementation of these FMPs is not quantifiable, the expected benefits can be substantial.
 The benefits will be generated by changing flood characteristics to reduce flood risk to structures, roads, and property (structural flood mitigation projects) and changing the way people interact with flood risk (nonstructural flood mitigation projects and strategies) through regulatory improvements, educating people about flood risks, and implementing flood early warning and evacuation measures.